Displaying and Operating the Timeline Palette

 Change Work Area range

-You can change the length by dragging the left and right ends.
+The length can be changed by dragging the left and right ends.

 Furthermore, you can mouse over the Work Area to see the information.